 Carry restriction still apply to certain knives; please check below.

 Fixed blade knives are firm and sturdy as they contain no moveable parts.
 These knives usually come with a protective sheath that can be attached to our apparel.
 Fixed blades offer such hard cut robust features that they have become favored by the likes of hunters, military personnel and nature goers.
-It is legal to own and carry these knives and open carry is perfectly legal regardless of blade length or size.
-However, concealed carry is fully ILLEGAL and will be considered possession of a deadly weapon!
+It is legal to own, open carry and concealed carry these knives regardless of blade length or size.

 Folding blade knives are very practical as they can be equipped with additional uses.
 The Carbonado (below) aside from it’s sharp aluminum blade boasts a seat belt cutter and glass breaker that make it a fan favorite with EMT and Fire services.
-It is legal to own and carry folding knives openly only whether on your person or in your car!
-Concealed carry of folding knives will deem it a “deadly weapon” under Ohio law that may lead to prosecution.
+It is legal to own, open carry, and concealed carry folding knives whether on your person or in your car!

 Automatic knives are potentially the most practical type of knife given their speed and deliverance in emergency situations.
 With the blade contained within the handle, a spring mechanism shoots open the knife putting it to use in no time.
-Automatic knives are legal for open carry.
-Concealed carry is ILLEGAL as these knives are considered to be deadly weapons!
+Automatic knives are legal to own, open carry, and concealed carry.

 Ohio law defines a 'deadly weapon' as: An instrument or object by which death can be caused.